Search String

 Think about how much more readable text + stats are in 640x350/400 as well... but they always go for color over clarity, don't they.
 In computer games with lots of text + stats...

-That said, Ultima Underworld is also notable for featuring 3D up/down looks before id Software's games.
-However, UU doesn't feature proper mouse-look control.
+That said, Ultima Underworld is also notable for featuring 3D up/down looks before id Software's games, but that's because id Software were focused on raw action, not looking around slowly.
+And anyway, UU doesn't feature proper mouse-look control.
 Instead, you use on-screen arrows to move about and number-keys to look up/down.
 Awful.
 I'd rather not have to deal with up/down looks at all.
 Such a chore without mouse-look.

 Ultima Underworld is a cumbersome, exceedingly ugly and massively overrated cRPG whose low-res and warped 3D viewport can actually nauseate players, both literally and figuratively.
 Think twice before you play it.